inf3rno/capability/README.md

 #### Requirements

-If you want to use the `require("capability/Error.captureStackTrace")` style capability check, then you'll need the `path` module, or a path shim, which implements `path.basename()` and a loader, which can set the `__filename` value properly.
+If you want to use the lib in browser, you'll need a node module loader, e.g. browserify, webpack, etc...
-Browserify is such a loader, but I guess you can use WebPack, or anything else, so this part really depends on the loader requirements.

 #### Usage